dfinity/interface-spec/spec/index.md

 ```

-The canister cycle balances similarly deplete at an unspecified rate, but stays non-negative.
+The canister cycle balances similarly deplete at an unspecified rate, but stay non-negative.
-If the canister has a positive reserved balance, then it depletes before the main balance:
+If the canister has a positive reserved balance, then the reserved balance depletes before the main balance:

 Conditions